Many grave monuments are hard to read - here are a few tips for indexing them.

 Negative and grey scale technique:

-If you have photo editting software that has a negative or grey scale option then use this and with luck the text will be clearer to read.
+If you have photo editing software that has a negative or grey scale option then use this and with luck the text will be clearer to read.

 Make use of a published Monumental Inscriptions List: